 Yes, we will work with the local school principal and superintendent to provide an appropriate opportunity for input from staff, students and parents.
 Procedural aspects of this decision will be outlined once the Operational Procedure is drafted, which follows approval of the policy.

-Where can I find information about in-person consultations with various TDSB groups and communities, including students?
+Where can I find information about consultations with various TDSB groups and communities, including students?

 We follow a Policy Development Work Plan when developing a new policy.
 For more information, see the Work Plan for this policy.
 A summary of the consultations that have taken place can be found in the Secondary Program Review update reports to Committee of the Whole.

-Upcoming consultation opportunities are shared in a number of ways: the TDSB website, email invitations to specific groups, social media, and newsletters from the Board, schools and Trustees.
+The current public consultation opportunities have been shared in a number of ways: the TDSB website, email invitations to specific groups, social media, and newsletters from the Board, schools and Trustees.

 How can students and school staff at impacted schools share their opinions?